jainilsevalia/Warehouse-Management-System/README.md

 It is Pure Java and CLI based application.

-INFORMATION OF WAREHOUSE MANAGEMENT SYSTEM
+INFORMATION OF WAREHOUSE MANAGEMENT SYSTEM:

 Every Warehouse has 2 entities , Product and It's Location An employee can log in to the system through provided PIN, Which is 3569 throughout this assignment.